sole/4x4JS/README.md

 ## TO to to do

-SUPER BROKEN

-- bajotron release doesn't work properly
-	- weirdness if it doesnt reach sustain (?) then on release goes directly to 0
+COLCHONATOR DOESNT WORK!!!!

+- slides -> music + jamming
 - twitter thingie
-- slides
-- multiple scenes etc
+- multiple scenes etc -> 3 mas -> % 4 o si no se puede repetir hacer 4 tramos
 - Patrones/16 filas -> slide

 Nice to have but not feasible

+- bajotron release doesn't work properly
+	- weirdness if it doesnt reach sustain (?) then on release goes directly to 0

 - tracker to song -> sets the rhythm/mood
 	- curves required to reuse instruments